Senseo Coffee Brewing Revisited

 Amazon.com sells the Senseo pods.

-What do think of the Keurig or Flavia brewing systems?
+What do you think of the Keurig or Flavia brewing systems?

-Never tried either.
-If the Keurig or the Flavia people would like a brewing tutorial written on INeedCoffee, they are more than happy to ship me a unit.
-Of course, they run the risk that if it performs as poorly as the Senseo our readers will find out.
+I have never tried either.
+If the Keurig or Flavia people would like a brewing tutorial written on INeedCoffee, they are more than happy to ship me a unit.
+Of course, they run the risk that if it performs as poorly as the Senseo, our readers will find out.
 Or they (or one of their distributors) could send us a brewing tutorial with photos (free of marketing spin) that also covers machine maintenance.

 I like the Senseo.